cubeta-io/cubeta-starter/docs/README.md

 Overall, this trait provides convenient methods for storing, updating, and deleting files, with specific support for image handling, in a Laravel application.

+> [!warning]
+> after the first generation a `cubeta-starter.config.js` file will be created in the base directory of your project
+> for now this file is useless for you but helpful for us to make you generating experience better but in the coming
+> releases it will give you a lot of features .